reserve-protocol/protocol/docs/developers.md

 - If an Action can lead to different results depending on whether or not a refresher is called just before, then the Action is currently incorrect.
 That Action can be made correct by first calling any such refresher when it's first called.

 We get this easily in P0 -- since we aren't worrying about gas optimization there, we just call every refresher at the start of every action.
-Main.poke() is around, in P0, to call every function that's always correct to call, which includes `ensureBasket` and all of the refreshers
+Main.poke() is around, in P0, to call every function that's always correct to call, which includes `checkBasket` and all of the refreshers

 ## Completions